 “I sit with Shakespeare, and he winces not.
 Across the color line I move arm and arm with Balzac and Dumas, where smiling men and welcoming women glide in gilded halls.
 From out of the caves of evening that swing between the strong-limbed Earth and the tracery of stars, I summon Aristotle and Aurelius and what soul I will, and they come all graciously with no scorn nor condescension.
 So, wed with Truth, I dwell above the veil.
 Is this the life you grudge us, O knightly America?
 Is this the life you long to change into the dull red hideousness of Georgia?
-Are you so afraid lest peering from this high Pisgah, between Philistine and Amalekite, we sight the Promised Land?”
-The Souls of Black Folk – W. E. B. Du
+Are you so afraid lest peering from this high Pisgah, between Philistine and Amalekite, we sight the Promised Land?” – W. E. B. Du Bois

 Emerson said something like “there is only perception, and morality” and I don’t think that that’s just another “little darling” theory.
 He also said that the “eye is the first circle, the horizon the second” and what he means by that is that we see the world through our own eyes, and that affects not only our perception, obviously, but the morality of the perception too.